 Before creating or improving a product or service, a company must evaluate if that product/service is going to be well accepted and desired by the public.
 Will it generate significant profit?

 Today, there are many marketing research companies offering online surveys opportunities for big and small corporations.
-So, people can sign up for many different companies and get plenty of online surveys to complete on a daily basis.
+So, people can sign up for many companies and get plenty of online surveys to complete daily.

 If all online surveys paid decent money, making a living online would be a reality for every panellist.
 However, the reality is that the payout is extremely low, which makes this method completely inefficient and time-consuming.